| Objection | Response |

 of the galaxy.
 That is, the inner particles should be orbiting faster than

 the outer particles.
-Winding would destroy the spiral arms. |
+Winding would destroy the spiral arms. | The gravity

 of the galaxy is dominated by the antigravity matter vortex as described in Behaviour.
 Attraction